Your cookie preferences

-The NHS is introducing more virtual wards to support people in the place they call home.
-A virtual ward provides an alternative option for those who are frail, elderly, or with acute respiratory infections who become unwell and would normally be spending time in hospital.
+Hospital at Home provides an alternative option for those who are frail, elderly, or with acute respiratory infections who become unwell and would normally be spending time in hospital.

-Virtual wards prevent avoidable admission into hospital, supporting early discharge out of hospital, and increase the overall bed-base available for acute care.
+It helps prevent avoidable admission into hospital, supporting early discharge out of hospital, and increase the overall bed-base available for acute care.

 We know from research and experience that keeping frail people in their familiar surroundings but with the necessary care and support from the hospital and community services, is likely to improve their outcome.